top of page

 • Will an amendment need to be provided or a new contract need to be signed?

 This is a big one.
-Your notice should always include messages that link back to the product or service quality your customer will receive.
+Your communication should always link back to the value the customer will get from the change.
 After all, they are currently paying for a particular standard to be held.
 So, what will the price increase get them?
-Why should they be OK to pay more?

 • Will the customer get access to more specialists / expertise?